LennartHennigs/RG35XX-H-Notes/README.md

 ### Pairing a Bluetooth Controller

-- Go to `Main Menu > Controller & Bluetooth settings > Pain Bloototh Pads Automatically`.
+- Go to `Main Menu > Controller & Bluetooth settings > Pain Bluetooth Pads Automatically`.
 - Turn on Bluetooth mode on your controller (e.g. `Y + START` on an *8bitdo* Controller).
 - Enable pairing mode on your controller.
 - You you will get a notification when the controller is paired to the console.